 Your doctor or nurse may ask you if you are interested in participating in current genetic research focused on improving treatment, finding the cause and hopefully preventing sarcomas.
 We encourage you to ask questions so you'll have the information you need to make the decision that's best for you.

 Every step of cancer treatment, from diagnosis, to surgery and treatment, to forming a survivorship plan, comes with different needs and issues that should be addressed.

-Oncology patient navigators are committed to making sure every patient’s experience is as comfortable as possible.
+Oncology navigators are committed to making sure every patient’s experience is as comfortable as possible.
 They are experts in navigating complex health care situations and serve as a consistent point of contact and a reliable source for advice, support and direction for patients and families.